knewplay/oop-fundamentals/oop_fundamentals.md

 The concept of Object-Oriented Programming (OOP) emerged in the 1960s with Simula, introducing the idea of simulating real-world entities and processes.
 This marked a shift from procedural programming by allowing more natural and flexible modeling of complex systems.

 In the 1980s, C++ built upon C by adding OOP features, addressing the need for better code management as software systems grew.
-OOP facilitates code reusability, modularity, and easier maintenance through objects and classes (which we will cover in the next section).

 The 1990s saw the rise of Java and Python, both of which are OOP languages.
 Java's ability to run on any computer system and Python's simplicity and readability brought OOP to a wider audience, making both languages popular for their versatility and built-in tools.

 Today, OOP is fundamental in computer science education and a standard practice in software development, helping developers manage complexity, improve code reusability, and create scalable solutions.